November Tip: Please review and share the materials from the Data Protection and Privacy Precon at the 2018 WCET Annual Meeting!

 Failure of an institution to create safeguards and follow data security requirements, as required by the Gramm-Leach-Bliley Act (GLBA, 2002) 16 CFR 314.4 (b), could result in fines and affect participation in Title IV HEA programs, to say nothing of the massive fees that could incur from institutions trying to retrieve stolen data.

-Examples of institution cyber-attacks include:
+Examples of institution cyber-attacks (attacks to computer networks) include:

 - Cyberattack Causes Outage for Library Consortium,

 - Hackers steal identity info of 72,000 at U of Delaware,

 - University of Maryland computer security breach exposes 300,000 records,